bearpelican/lyft-perception-challenge/README.md

 mismatched_idxs = list(range(15,44)) + list(range(200,750))
 ```

-The score jumped from 9 to 9.6 - more in line with my own evaluation metrics.
+The score jumped from 9.2 to 9.6 - more in line with my own evaluation metrics.
+This meant that if corrected, all the scores on the leaderboard could potentially jump 4 points.

 **Reporting bugs to Udacity**
 Figured in the spirit of fairness (after all this was a Lyft competition, not Uber), I should report this to Udacity.
 Turns out they knew about bug #1.
 However, bug #2 turned out to be an encoding/decoding error with a third party library they were using.
 With only a few days left of the competition, it was too late to correct the mistake.
 Thus, Udacity thanked me, and asked me not to submit my 9.6 score.